 Rule #2: Do not get greedy and ride an exuberant market when delaying rebalancing.

 Yes, this is the flip side of the coin of Rule #1.
 In times of crazy market valuations, do not believe that the good times will never end.
 They will, my friend.
 Any good investor has a target portfolio allocation.
 Please rebalance if your fund or allocation target has gone above the threshold to rebalance.
-Your portfolio is different from a casino or racetrack when you want to ride a hot hand.
+Your portfolio differs from a casino or racetrack when you want to ride a hot hand.

 Rules #1 and #2 We call the Kenny Rogers Rules.
 You got to know when to hold ’em (rule #1), know when to fold ’em (Rule #2)